durrantlab/webina/README.md

 the Webina app.
 A warning message reminds the user that they will loose the results of the current Webina run unless they have saved their output files.

-## Running ProteinVR on Your Own Computer ##
+## Running Webina on Your Own Computer ##

-Most users will wish to simply access the already compiled, publicly available ProteinVR web app at [http://durrantlab.com/pvr/](http://durrantlab.com/pvr/).
-If you wish to instead run ProteinVR on your own UNIX-like computer (LINUX, macOS, etc.), follow these instructions:
+Most users will wish to simply access the already compiled, publicly available Webina web app at [http://durrantlab.com/webina](http://durrantlab.com/webina).
+If you wish to instead run Webina on your own UNIX-like computer (LINUX, macOS, etc.), follow these instructions:

-1. Download the `proteinvr_web_app.zip` file
+1. Download the `webina.zip` file
-2. Uncompress the file: `unzip proteinvr_web_app.zip`
+2. Uncompress the file: `unzip webina.zip`
-3. Change to the new `proteinvr/` directory: `cd proteinvr`
+3. Change to the new `webina/` directory: `cd webina`
 4. Start a local server.
 Python provides one out of the box: `python -m SimpleHTTPServer 8000`
 5. Access the server from your web-browser: `http://localhost:8000/` or perhaps `http://0.0.0.0:8000/`

-Running ProteinVR on other operating systems (e.g., Windows) should be similar.
+Running Webina on other operating systems (e.g., Windows) should be similar.

 ## Compiling the Webina Web App ##